luq-mn/Competence/readme.md

 `account init` - Initializes your account.
 Invoking a command that requires access to your account will also initialize an account for you, if you have not done so.

-`account overview` - Shows an overview of your account, the balance, debt (total, interest, days), coins and amount of properties.
+WIP - `account overview` - Shows an overview of your account, the balance, debt (total, interest, days), coins and amount of properties.

 `account balance [type]` - Check for the balance of your account.
 Select between balance of coin or currency.

 `account transfer [receiver_id] [amount]` - Transfer money to another account.
 Subject to transfer fees based on your account's [tier](#different-tiers-for-your-account).

-`account reset` - Reset your account to its default state.

-`account upgrade` - Opens the upgrade menu.
+WIP - `account upgrade` - Opens the upgrade menu.

 ----

-### Property
+### Property (WIP)

 Allows you to buy, trade and sell properties.
 All accounts initializes with a starter house included, which can be sold for a quick buck.
 You can collect daily rent from the properties you own.